Food – a menu for 9 days hiking

 Stick of salami = 317 grams

 Semi Dried tomatoes in a sandwich bag with oil drained off = 88 grams

 Mango chutney in a food tube as a spread = 109 grams

 Carrots * 2 – cut into quarters (1/4 carrot per day x 8 days) = 220 grams

 Total for 8 lunches = 1258 grams or 157 grams per day.

-8 bags of nibbles consisting of dried fruit (fruit cake mix – sultanas, raisins, fruit pieces etc), dried apple, scroggin (bushwalkers mix from Wholesome house, Deloraine – I swear by that stuff), Dried banana, sweetened dried banana, dried apricots.
+8 bags of nibbles consisting of dried fruit (fruit cake mix – sultanas, raisins, fruit pieces etc), dried apple, scroggin (bushwalkers mix ), dried banana, sweetened dried banana, dried apricots.

 Total = 983 grams or 117 grams per day